 Therefore, make yourself do something each day that’s unappealing.

-It might not be fun in the moment, but it will develop the discipline of pushing forward when you most want to give up.
+It might not be fun at the moment, but it will develop the discipline of pushing forward when you most want to give up.

 Doing this in the small insignificant tasks will set you up for the big challenges coming your way.